CodingIntel

 Risk: Roads not Taken

-How is risk evaluated when selecting a level of E/M service?
-We know that the risk from additional diagnostic testing/procedures and management is one of the three elements that determines the level of service, when MDM is used.
-But, how about the risk from the condition itself?
-This short video (I always say they’re short […]
+How is risk assessed when selecting a level of E/M service?
+We know that the risk of additional diagnostic testing/procedures and management is one of the three elements that determines the level of service, when MDM is used to select a level of E/M. But, how about the risk of the condition itself?
+This short […]

 OIG Report on Telehealth During the PHE